krithickvivek/HASH/README.md

 ## ALGORITHM:

-1.Input a message from the user.
+1. Input a message from the user.

 2. Use a basic custom hash function that applies simple operations like XOR and addition on the characters of the message.

 3. Convert the resulting hash into a hexadecimal format.

 4. Display the computed hash to the user.

 5. Optionally verify the hash by recomputing it and comparing it with a received hash.

 ## PROGRAM: